mhamzashaikh/React-Native-Patient-Tracker-App/README.md

 4. Start the app with `expo start`
 5. Use an emulator or scan the QR code to launch the app on your device.

+## Try It Out

+You can try out the Patient Tracker App by following these steps:

+1. Install the Expo Go app on your mobile device.
+2. Open the Expo Go app and scan the QR code from this link: https://expo.dev/@hamzashaikh456/patient-tracker-app